-Where are my party people at?!
+Where are all my party people at?!
 Holla!
-The holidays are coming up, and you know that means it's time for a few parties.
-I'm talking Friendsgiving, Christmas parties, or even a New Years' Eve party.
+The holidays are coming up, and you know that means it's time for a few get-togethers.
+I'm talking Thanksgiving, Friendsgiving, Christmas parties, or even a New Years' Eve party.
 If you're planning on throwing a party or two, then I know you want to be the hostess with the mostest!
-However, you're going to need some tips for entertaining on a budget so that you don't go and blow it all on these fun parties.
+However, you're going to need some tips for entertaining on a budget so you don't go and blow your budget on all these fun parties.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-We love to host friends and family for parties, but we definitely DON'T love to blow the budget on them!
-It has taken us a few years, but we've finally perfected the entertaining-a-crowd-on-a-budget thang and now it's time to share that with you, the Freebs Nation!
+We love to host friends and family, but we definitely DON'T love to go over budget on them!
+It has taken us a few years, but we've finally perfected the entertaining-a-crowd-on-a-budget thang.
+And now it's time to share that with you, the Freebs Nation!

 Be sure to subscribe to our YouTube channel, we've got new videos comin' atcha weekly!
 Are you ready to get the best tips for entertaining on a budget?

-Click to watch online HERE, or keep on scrollin' to watch below:
+Click to watch the video on how to entertain on a budget online HERE, or keep on scrollin' to watch below:

 You see, now you know there's a way to throw an amazing dinner or party on a budget without sacrificing any quality or fun!
 Let's go over those tips to really get them lodged into your brain. 😉